jreisinger/docs/data/cv.md

 * Developing scripts and programs using Go, Bash and Python.
 * Operating systems in private (and public) cloud the DevOps way.
 * Maintaining Ansible playbooks, Kubernetes manifests and CI/CD pipelines.
-* Managing projects/products and teams.
+* Managing projects and teams.

 Security Engineer
 at First Data [Bratislava, 2016 - 2017]